-- Current sophomores and juniors from Oregon High Schools (preference for selection given to Public Schools in the Portland Metro Area) belonging to a group that is historically underrepresented or socially and economically disadvantaged are eligible for application and consideration.
-(Please see below definitions)
+- Belonging to a group that is historically underrepresented or socially and economically disadvantaged (Please see below definitions)

-- All students must also have a 3.5 G.P.A. or higher to be eligible for this program and have taken at least one science class, preferably biology and have an interest in research
+- Have taken at least one lab science class, preferably biology and have an interest in research

 - Socially disadvantaged means students coming from an environment that may inhibit them from obtaining knowledge, skills or abilities in pursuit of education in a health field.
 This includes, but is not restricted to, students whose parents did not attend or complete college; and/or students being reared by a single or divorced parent.